Originally commissioned by British Council 2015 for Contact Point at Israel Museum in Jerusalem.

-Rainbow Makers is an intuitive, collaborative game played at museums and galleries.
-It is an inventive, participatory experience for visitors to explore and engage with the venues’ collections in order to achieve a collective vision: the creation of a digital rainbow which takes form simultaneously both in-venue and online.
+Rainbow Makers is a intuitive collaborative game which encourages visitors to a museum or gallery to explore and engage with specific art works and the venue itself in an inspiring new way in order to achieve a collective vision: the creation of a digital rainbow which takes form simultaneously both in-venue and online.

-Through the process of the game, audience members – working together as teams but also as onlookers and witnesses to it – can playfully interpret both the familiar and the new, literally illuminating the venue in order to shine a new light of its collections, spaces and histories.
+Through the process of the game, audience members working together as teams illuminate the spaces and artefacts by making interesting poses, interacting and framing it with their body and colourful lights.
+Participants, as well as onlookers witnessing it, can playfully interpret both the familiar and the new, literally illuminating the venue in order to shine a new light on its collections, spaces and histories.
 The project provides an inventive, participatory space for people to dream, to play and to explore, and to reimagine the idea of a museum, no matter what their level of knowledge is of art or the venue itself.

 The whitworth, Museums at Night, 2017.